 The Australian Digital Inclusion Index uses data from the Australian Internet Usage Survey to measure digital inclusion across three dimensions of Access, Affordability and Digital Ability.
 We explore how these dimensions vary across Australia and across different social groups.

 The Index measures these three dimensions because research shows they are the key requirements of digital inclusion.
-Where early research on digital inclusion focussed on questions of access , subsequent work has shown the influence of digital skills or abilities , and affordability challenges, as the use of online technologies has grown .
+Where early research on digital inclusion focuses on questions of access, subsequent work highlights affordability challenges, and shows the importance of digital skills or abilities as the use of online technologies has grown.

 The ADII was first developed in 2015 in response to the increasing need for data to inform the development of more effective policies, products, and programs to improve digital inclusion and ensure no one misses out.

-In addition to, and preceding, the Index, valuable data relating to digital inclusion in Australia have been collected by government, commercial and non-government organisations.
-The Australian Communications and Media Authority publishes regular research on aspects of Australian digital access and activity.
+In addition to, and preceding, the Index, valuable data relating to digital inclusion in Australia has been collected by government, commercial and non-government organisations.
+For example, the Australian Communications and Media Authority publishes regular research on aspects of Australian digital access and activity.

-It is noted that The Australian Bureau of Statistics (ABS) has discontinued their biennial Household Use of Information Technology Survey , and the 2021 Census of Population and Housing did not include questions on internet access.
-The professional services group EY Sweeney also ceased their Digital Australia: State of the Nation report in 2017 – three important sources for understanding digital inclusion.
+However, the Australian Bureau of Statistics has discontinued its biennial Household Use of Information Technology Survey, and the 2021 Census of Population and Housing did not include questions on internet access.
+The professional services group EY Sweeney also ceased their Digital Australia: State of the Nation report in 2017 – three important sources for understanding digital inclusion at a national scale.

-Revised to reflect the evolution of usage patterns and the skills required to navigate life online, the 2021 Australian Digital Inclusion Index provides a detailed measure of digital inclusion for Australia allowing us to identify critical barriers to inclusion.
-These may be related to access, the costs of devices or data, or skills and literacies.
+Revised to reflect the rapid evolution of usage patterns and skills required to navigate life online, the Australian Digital Inclusion Index provides a detailed measure of digital inclusion for Australia, allowing us to identify critical barriers to inclusion.
+These may be related to access, the costs of devices or data, and/or skills and literacies.
 By identifying these barriers, the Index can help shape initiatives to improve digital inclusion in Australia.

 The ADII dimensions

 The Australian Digital Inclusion Index is a relative measure of inclusion.
-Using a score of 0-100, it compares the degree to which individuals can be considered more digitally included than others based on three dimensions: Access, Affordability, and Digital Ability.
-A score closer to 100 indicates higher inclusion while scores closer to 0 indicates greater exclusion.
-Learn more about how to read the data here.
+Using a score of 0 to 100, it compares the degree to which individuals can be considered more or less digitally included than others based on three dimensions:

-Each of the three ADII dimensions are made up of multiple components, which are sourced directly from the Australian Internet Usage Survey (AIUS) questions.
-For more information, you can read about the AIUS sampling and recruitment method can be found here.
+Each of the three ADII dimensions are made up of multiple components, which are sourced directly from Australian Internet Usage Survey (AIUS) questions.
+For more information, you can read about the AIUS sampling and recruitment methods.

 A typical individual with a high Access score has:

-A person with the highest Affordability score would pay 2% or less of their household income for the internet bundle.
-This is based on an international standard , which suggests households should not be paying more than 2% of their income for access.
+A person with the highest Affordability score would pay 2% or less of their household income for this internet bundle.
+This is based on an international standard, which suggests households should not be paying more than 2% of their income for internet access.

-Paying more than 5% of their household income on the internet bundle would tip many lower income households into Affordability stress, compromising their capacity to pay for other essential household items.
-To avoid this, many lower-income households may buy cheaper and often inferior connections and devices that limit the quality of connections and opportunities of internet use.
+Paying more than 5% of their household income on the internet bundle would tip many lower income households into affordability stress, compromising their capacity to pay for other essential household items.
+To avoid this, many lower-income households may buy cheaper and often inferior connections and devices that limit the quality of connections and opportunities for internet use.

 Households that would have to pay more than 5% of their household income to access the internet bundle are considered to have ‘low Affordability’.
 Households that would have to pay less than 5% of their household income are considered to have ‘high Affordability’.

-Social: Including deciding what to share, how, and who with, manage and monitor contacts, and communicate with others.
+Social: Including deciding what to share, how, and who with; managing and monitoring contacts; and communicating with others

-Creative: Including editing, producing, and posting content, as well as a broad understanding of the rules that may apply to these activities.
+Creative: Including editing, producing, and posting content, and having a broad understanding of the rules that may apply to these activities

-Automation: Including connecting, operating, and managing smart devices and IoT technologies.
+Automation: Including connecting, operating, and managing smart devices and Internet of Things technologies

 Organisation for Economic Co-operation and Development, “Understanding the Digital Divide”, OECD Digital Economy Papers, No. 49, OECD Publishing 2001, https://doi.org/10.1787/236405667766